esc-maths/esc-maths.github.io/ref/index.md

-# Some notes to navigate through the GU system
+# Some notes to navigate through the Griffith University system

 ## Assessment mapping